 What is ‘proofreading’, these days?
 The word means different things to different people, and client expectations have never been more varied.
-As an unconventional ‘celebration’ of 30 years in publishing, I am setting out to answer this question – and I need your help.
+As an unconventional ‘celebration’ of 30 years in publishing, I have set out to answer this question.

 This page explains the aims of the proofreading2020 project, and describes how it will work and the part that publishing professionals and their clients can play in helping to make it a successful and useful resource for the future.